From Narita airport to downtown Tokyo

 Finally, let us precise some vocabulary here: we talk about Tokyo as being the capital of Japan, but it is also the name of train station just like any other, located South-East of the city center.

-Only transportations monitored by the JR company are compatible with the Japan Rail Pass and therefore are covered and free by using it (if it is activated of course).
-For other travelers, an individual ticket must be purchased in advance, but we do recommend you to use a Suica card for more convenience.
+Only transportation operated by the JR company are compatible with the Japan Rail Pass and therefore are covered and free when using it (if it is activated of course).
+For other travelers, an individual ticket must be purchased in advance, but we do recommend the use of a Suica card for more convenience.

-The durations for each train station below are those from Narita airport Terminal 1, the farthest one from Tokyo.
+Travel times to each train station below are given from Narita airport Terminal 1, the farthest one from Tokyo.
 You can count two to three minutes between the two terminals.

 Please note that in case of a change of train, you need to add the transfer duration which varies according to:

-- the trains' timetable (depending on the day’s period, to be checked on Hyperdia for example);
+- The trains' schedule (depending on the time of the day, to be checked on Hyperdia or Navitime for example);

-- your walking pace and rapidity to rally the different platforms.
+- Your walking pace and rapidity to get to the different platforms.

 Keisei Skyliner

-The Skyliner, in place since 2010, happens to be the fastest mean to reach downtown Tokyo (36 minutes to Nippori) but it remains a little more expensive than JR trains.
-It is necessary to reserve a seat before boarding the Keisei Skyliner.
+The Skyliner, operating since 2010, happens to be the fastest mean to reach downtown Tokyo (36 minutes to Nippori) but it remains a little more expensive than JR trains (beside N’EX).
+Seat reservation is required before boarding the Keisei Skyliner.

-- Timetable (departures every 20 to 40 minutes)
+- Timetable (departures every 20 to 40 minutes on average);

 JR Narita Express (or N’EX)

 All Narita Express trains go through Tokyo station.
 Some do stop by it, but most of them divide into two: one part goes towards Ikebukuro and stop by the capital's western and northern stations, and the other part goes to the South up to Yokohama.
-Warning: even if you possess a valid JR Pass, you will need to book a seat before boarding the N’EX train.
+Warning: even if you are holding a valid JR Pass, you will need to book a seat (for free in this case) before boarding the N’EX train.

 Buses

 Buses are an interesting alternative because, in addition to stopping at Tokyo’s main train stations, they also stop at the doors of several dozens of hotels in the capital.
 On the other hand, they can obviously be slowed down by traffic, especially during rush hours.
-There are several departures per hour, for a duration of around 1h30.
+There are several departures per hour, for a duration of about 1h to 1h30.

-- Timetable and destinations (departures very variable depending on the destinations)
+- Timetable and destinations (departures greatly vary depending on the destinations)

 From Narita to Tokyo’s trains stations

-The stations are classified by alphabetical order.
+The stations are sorted in alphabetical order.
 For each of them, you will find different itineraries depending of your budget and how fast you want to reach the stations.

 Akihabara